June 29, 2015--we started picking Red Globe Peaches today.

 The farming business he worked so hard to build was greatly aided by his wife of 35 years, Debra, and son, Howard.
 They have been at his side during day to day operations of the farms for many years and he taught them well.
 William would want the farm to continue with "business as usual," and it will.
 We will continue to grow row crops, peaches, vegetables, and operate the farm market.We appreciate the love and prayers already extended by many of you.
 The current farm market began as a simple peach stand 40 years ago and grew into the farm market you know today.
 William especially loved the market and getting to know so many of you.
 We look forward to seeing you again next summer and continuing William L. Brown's legacy.
 Please continue to pray for us as we grieve the loss of our beloved William and work to fill his very big shoes.

 In 2014 we added a frozen squash casserole to go with our peach cobbler.
-We continued to have our peach pepper jam that's great served over cream cheese with crackers.
+We have added several new items to our gourmet section of jams and jellies.
 Casseroles, cobblers and jam are made fresh daily with our peaches and vegetables.

 Come visit us for some fresh fruits and vegetables and the best homemade peach ice cream.

 We have vine-ripened and green tomatoes.
 We have green and red peppers, jalapeno peppers, eggplant, Vidalia onions, zucchini and nectarines.